Dedicated Mobile, AL Personal Injury Attorney for Defective Product Injury Claims

 There are many legal theories that may apply to a defective product claim, including negligence and breach of warranty.
 One legal theory, known as strict products liability, holds manufacturers strictly liable for product defects.
 Strict liability means that it is not necessary to prove that the manufacturer was negligent, but only that a product was defective when it left the manufacturer, was not substantially altered before it was sold, and the product defect caused an injury.
 Nevertheless, defective product cases are often among the most complex and hard-fought types of personal injury cases.
 The Law Office of Gary W. Fillingim, L.L.C. has the knowledge, experience, resources and dedication to pursue litigation against defective product makers and hold them accountable to the people they have harmed.

-Experienced Legal Representation for Mobile Defective Product Cases
+Experienced Legal Representation for Defective Product Cases in Mobile Alabama

 If you or a loved one has been hurt by the use of a defective product, call the Law Office of Gary W. Fillingim for a free consultation at 251-445-7257.
 We help people in communities throughout Mobile and Baldwin counties and all along the Alabama Gulf Coast, and we would be happy to visit with you about your potential claims.